 We will reply to your message within an hour.

-Pivot the head for access to fasteners in tight spots.
+Pivot the head on these wrenches to access fasteners in tight spots.

 Extend the shaft for additional length.